0xphen/sniff-rs/README.md

 # Wyre

-Wyre is a Rust-based packet analyzer that concurrently parses network packets (Ethernet, IPv4, IPv6, TCP, UDP, and ICMP).
-It supports live packet capture and streaming, as well as saving data to .pcap files for detailed analysis.
+Wyre is a Rust-based network packet analyzer, designed for efficient and concurrent parsing of various protocols including Ethernet, IPv4, IPv6, TCP, UDP, and ICMP.
+It offers functionalities for both live packet capture and streaming, alongside the capability to save packet data in .pcap format for in-depth analysis, leveraging the [net-sift](https://github.com/0xphen/net-sift) Rust library for protocol parsing."

 ## Usage
 ### List default network interface